pkasindorf/charts/charts/daily-digest-mailer/v1.0.0/app-readme.md

 # Daily Digest Mailer

-This chart install and configures an instance of the buildinglink daily digest mailer service.
+This chart installs and configures an instance of the buildinglink daily digest mailer service.

 ## Prerequisites Details